Equity, Diversity, Inclusion & Belonging

 Orientation and First Year Experience

 In collaboration with Student Development, the Office of EDIB has expanded orientation touchpoints for undergraduate, graduate, and transfer students.
-Undergraduate sessions focus on community building, aspects of belonging, and identity.
+Undergraduate sessions focus on community building and aspects of belonging.
 Graduate sessions build upon EDIB concepts through artistic works.
 The office is also presenting two EDIB-focused sessions during the First Year Experience course (previously Colloquium) as an extension of the undergraduate orientation.

 Partnering Offices